lineality/Online_Voting_Using_One_Time_Pads/README.md

 - collapse metrics

+## bio-neuro tendencies towards radicalization and extremism with lessons learned from 'the drug war' of the post wwii USA.
+- addictive behavior
+- lessons from religious extremism
+- 'the madness of crowds'
+- John Adams: "The Tyranny of 'The Many'" (vs. the tyranny of the few)

+Revisiting Thomas Hobbes:
+-

+Revisiting Edmond Burke:
+-

 ## 80-20 Rule in Representation: How modeling society as being entirely of working voters is a rapid way to cover 20% of the work to be done.
 How 'one person one vote' is a dangerous oversimplification of many issues including montesquieu' checks and balances and Hobbes et al's tradeoff balance agreements.
 (2024.07.14)
 - meritocratic hierarchies
 - biological families